Together Brothers: Cast

-Critical analysis and elements
+Analysis

 Wes Lawson wrote in Film & History that the movie contains all of the blaxploitation genre's establishing features: "vulgarity, violence, and vanity," but handles these atypically.
 He further notes that there is one depiction of graphic violence in the movie, and it also features racial epithets and other various obscenities, but "it does not overplay these elements."

-He also points out the significance of the gay characters in the film, because while the characters of Billy and Maria "can be viewed as stereotypes – drag queens with lisps – they are two of the most fully fleshed out gay characters to appear in blaxploitation films."
+Lawson also points out the significance of the gay characters in the film, because while the characters of Billy Most (Lincoln Kilpatrick) and Maria (Craig Campfield) "can be viewed as stereotypes – drag queens with lisps – they are two of the most fully fleshed out gay characters to appear in blaxploitation films."
 Lawson goes on to argue that while the film does feature many of the issues that the "blaxploitation genre had up until this point, it also represents a crucial turning point toward the end of the movement, when filmmakers began to move away from the conventions established by earlier films."

 Reception

 Film critic Lawrence Van Gelder wrote: "preaching cooperation, brotherhood and a sense of obligation while stopping short of advocating vigilante justice, the film has its hearts in the right place; street-wise older children might find it to their taste; but all the new trappings cannot disguise the fact that it is an old story being retold perhaps wisely, but not exceptionally well."

-Dayton Daily News wrote "a creditable cast of unknowns is put through its paces by a relatively unknown director working with a slightly abover average script."
+Dayton Daily News wrote "a creditable cast of unknowns is put through its paces by a relatively unknown director working with a slightly above average script."
 DVD Talk observed that "as a whole, Together Brothers lead and supporting performances are strong for non-actors and/or general unknowns, while the film's lived-in appearance and natural dialogue make the viewing experience feel a great deal more realistic than expected."

 Newsday said it is a "tolerable picture with a discernible amount of integrity and in the black–exploitation field, that's something."
 Ann Guarino wrote in the New York Daily News that the filmmakers "have caught the tense ambiance of a ghetto and their characters are convincing; Graham draws fine performances from the cast; the standout, however, is little Anthony Wilson as the darling, big–eyed Tommy."

 Film critic Steve Hogner said "as the story unfolds, the two divergent hunts slowly merge to a chilling well-executed finale guaranteed to send an audience right up the wall."
-He went on to compliment the director for "fashioning a stlyized thriller that builds on itself working within and without the black genre; enough of the film is still familiar in the context of black films, but Graham manages to keep these scenes more a study of ghetto life than the 'off whitey' syndrome so common in these films."
+He went on to compliment the director for "fashioning a stylized thriller that builds on itself working within and without the black genre; enough of the film is still familiar in the context of black films, but Graham manages to keep these scenes more a study of ghetto life than the 'off whitey' syndrome so common in these films."